AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/marketing-channels/c-channels.md

 ### Override best practices

-It is a best practice to uncheck the override last-touch option for Direct and Internal channels, so that they can’t take credit from other persisting last touch channels (or each other).
+It is a best practice to uncheck the override last-touch option for Direct and Internal channels, so that they can't take credit from other persisting last touch channels (or each other).

 ![](assets/int-channel2.png)